-What about Authenticated web-app scanning?
+What about authenticated web-app scanning?

-Before we jump straight in, it's worth understanding exactly what happens when you kick off an authenticated scan:
+For full transparency, it's worth understanding exactly what happens when you kick off an authenticated scan:

 Our scanner crawls all pages within your application